-When an international guest presents a credit card for payment at checkout, the credit card issuing agency processes the payment according to the current exchange rate between countries.
-If a guest wants to pay in his or her national currency, the cashier must compute the exchange.
+When an international guest presents a credit card for payment at checkout, the creditcard-issuing agency will process the payment according to the current exchange rate between countries.
+If a guest wants to pay in his or her national currency, the cashier will have to compute the exchange.
 The daily international exchange rate can be found by calling a bank or other financial institution or reviewing the international exchange rates published in the Wall Street Journal in the Currency Trading section.
 Exchange rates for the U.S. dollar, pound, euro, peso, yen, and Canadian dollar are listed.

-On January 1, 1999, the euro became the accepted currency for the following 11 member-states of the European Community: Belgium, Germany, Spain, France, Ireland,

-Italy, Luxembourg, the Netherlands, Austria, Portugal, and Finland.
+On January 1, 1999, the euro became the accepted currency for the following 11 member states of the European Community: Belgium, Germany, Spain, France, Ireland, Italy, Luxembourg, the Netherlands, Austria, Portugal, and Finland.
 In January 2001, Greece adopted the euro, and in January 2002, euro coins and bills were introduced.
-The euro provides ease in traveling throughout Europe, as travelers need not exchange currency at each participating country.
+Also, the euro will provide ease in traveling throughout Europe, since a traveler will not have to exchange currency at each participating country.

-The goal in computing the exchange is to determine how much of the international visitor's national currency is required to pay the bill in the United States.
+The goal in computing the exchange is to determine how much of the international visitor's national currency is required to pay the bill in our country.
 With that goal in mind, here is a simple procedure to follow.
-If a Canadian guest at a U.S. hotel wants to pay a \$500.00 hotel bill in Canadian dollars with an exchange rate of \$0.80 (Canadian) to US\$1.00, use the following formula to compute the exchange:
+If a Canadian guest at a U.S. hotel wants to pay a \$500.00 hotel bill in Canadian dollars with an exchange rate of \$0.80 Canadian to \$1.00, then the cashier would use the following formula to compute the exchange of Canadian dollars for U.S. dollars: